BenjaminShinar/Books-Resources/CPP Confrences/CppCon2022/README.md

   - C++23 - What's In It For You? - Marc Gregoire
   - Understanding C++ coroutines by example: Generators - Pavel Novikov
   - 10 Years of Meeting C++ - Historical Highlights and the Future of C++ - Jens Weller
-  - Simulating Low-Level Hardware Devices in Cpp - Ben Saks
+  - Reflection in C++ - Past, Present, and Hopeful Future - Andrei Alexandrescu
 - [General C++](General%20C++.md)
 - [Idioms & Techniques](Idioms%20&%20Techniques.md)
   - C++ Lambda Idioms - Timur Doumler